Regina Lynn

-Regina Lynn (born May 17, 1971) is a columnist, blogger, author, and self-described sex-tech expert.
+Regina Lynn (born May 17, 1971) is an American columnist, blogger, author, and self-described sex-tech expert.
 Her work discusses the convergence of sex and technology, touching on subjects ranging from teledildonics and online dating to social media, video games, and cybersex.

 Authorship

 "Sex Drive"

-She wrote the "Sex Drive" column weekly from 2003–2007 and biweekly in 2008.
+She wrote the "Sex Drive" column weekly from 2003 to 2007 and biweekly in 2008.
 "Sex Drive" was an opinion column that attempted to use humor and a personal voice to make sex-tech more accessible to a mainstream audience.
 In her chapter of the anthology Naked Ambition: Women Who Are Changing Porn, she described her mission to provide a counterpoint to the fear of sex and technology emphasized in the mainstream media:

 The "Sex Drive" column began as a companion to the 13 episodes in the Wired for Sex documentary series on TechTV, and then continued on TechTV.com for a year before moving to Wired.com in August 2004.

 "Sex Drive" commented on current events such as obscenity lawsuits, teachers losing their jobs due to their online sexual expression, and the impact of webcam-savvy women on traditional porn studios.
 The column also profiled engineers, inventors, and other people who were driving the technology of sex in new ways.
 Subjects ranged from the prototype of the OhMiBod vibrator, the motors of which react to the sound waves coming from an MP3 player, to the rudiments of artificial intelligence in sex toys, to art installations such as The Human Body Project, which chronicled what human beings look like in natural and unnatural permutations.

 Robert Bloomfield and Benjamin Duranske cited two of Lynn's columns in their paper "Protecting Children in Virtual Worlds Without Undermining Their Economic, Educational, and Social Benefits," published in the Washington and Lee Law Review volume 66-3.
 The columns referenced are "Motion-Capture Suits Will Spice Up Virtual Sex" and "Second Life Gets Sexier".

 Lynn often attempted to wrap her social commentary in humor.
 In "The 10 Real Reasons Why Geeks Make Better Lovers", Lynn tried to counter the stereotype that "computer nerds" were too socially inept to have relationships.
 This column made a big impact on Wired readers and was plagiarized on hundreds of technology-related blogs and websites.
 In "The 10 Reasons I'd Rather Marry a Robot", she provided a counterpoint to the assertions about the future of artificial intelligence and human relationships made by author David Levy in his book Love and Sex with Robots: The Evolution of Human-Robot Relationships (Harper, 2007).